Read on for this Easy Chana Masala Recipe…

 - Add chick peas to tomato mixture and stir to combine.
 Bring mixture to a boil and then reduce heat to simmer.
 Stir in garam masala and additional salt or pepper, to taste, if needed.
 Simmer chick peas and sauce for 10 minutes.

-- Serve chana masala with rice and/or naan (preferably homemade – trust me – it’s amazing!).
+- Serve chana masala with rice and/or naan.

 Remember to check out this post for a link to a simple homemade naan recipe and video!
-You can buy naan at the store, but I recommend either picking some up from your fave local Indian restaurant or taking a stab at trying the recipe out yourself.
+It would go perfectly with this Easy Chana Masala Recipe.
+You can also buy naan at the store.
+I get mine from the frozen section at Trader Joe’s.
+I also recommend picking some up from your fave local Indian restaurant or trying the recipe out yourself.
 Don’t be a scaredy cat like me.
 Don’t fear the Indian cooking, embrace it!
-If I can do it, so can you!
+If I can do it, so can you! 😉

 How old were you when you tried your first Indian food?